8 years in a sacred site...

 Today, you can find me on the border of Pinchot-Gifford National Forest, with my two dogs, as I care for my 90 year old mother, a great-grand-niece of naturalist, author, and conservator John Muir.
 I prepare her for a conscious and meaningful death as she moves towards the final chapter of her story in this lifetime.
 It is my duty, my responsibility, and my honor.

 I do not study or practice any native cultural aspects outside that which I have family ties to.
 I practice medicine making, or doctoring, in a traditional way.
-It is an indigenous version rooted firmly in my own culture of which I have inherited; my birthright.
-I make no apologies for who I am, or what I do, to Red or to White.
+It is an indigenous version rooted firmly in my early experiences.
+I make no apologies for who I am, or what I do.
 My Hokep has changed me.
 I belong to no one; and no one belongs to me.
 I am simply, the land.

 I do not charge in any way for my writing, my experiences, medicine making, or knowledge.
-It is my personal feeling that these gifts cannot be sold.
+It is my personal feeling that these things cannot be sold.

 All proceeds from this book will be donated to tribal foundations.